zacstewart/zacstewart.github.io/README.md

 # Updating the site layout

 * Make any stylesheet changes to the .scss files in _sass/_.
-See changes by running `compass compile` or `compass watch` The files in _css/_ are only included becasuse GitHub Pages doesn't compile sass
+See changes by running `compass compile` or `compass watch`. `compass compile -e production` when you're happy with the changes.
+The files in _css/_ are only included becasuse GitHub Pages doesn't compile sass.
-* Change layout partials in __templates/_
+* Change layout partials in _\_layouts_
 * Add new pages by creating files in the root directory
 * Add any new files that shouldn't be served to visitors to the exclude list in _\_config.yml_